-The Scheme's assets are invested in pooled funds, and therefore the Trustees accept that ongoing engagement with the underlying companies (including the exercise of voting rights) will be determined by an investment manager's own policies on such matters.
-Consequently, the Trustees recognise that their ability to directly influence the action of companies is limited.
+The Scheme's assets are invested in pooled funds, and therefore the Trustee accepts that ongoing engagement with the underlying companies (including the exercise of voting rights) will be determined by an investment manager's own policies on such matters.
+Consequently, the Trustee recognises that its ability to directly influence the action of companies is limited.

-The Trustees consider an investment manager's policies on engagement and voting in making decisions about retaining and appointing investment managers.
+The Trustee considers an investment manager's policies on engagement and voting in making decisions about retaining and appointing investment managers.

-The Trustees recognise that members might wish the Trustees to engage with the underlying companies in which the Scheme invests with the objective of improving corporate behaviour to benefit the environment and society.
-However, the Trustees' priority is to select investment managers which are best suited to help meet the Trustees' investment objectives, and ultimately to ensure that members' benefits can be paid as and when they fall due.
+The Trustee recognises that members might wish the Trustee to engage with the underlying companies in which the Scheme invests with the objective of improving corporate behaviour to benefit the environment and society.
+However, the Trustee's priority is to select investment managers which are best suited to help meet the Trustee's investment objectives, and ultimately to ensure that members' benefits can be paid as and when they fall due.

-The Trustees expect that each investment manager should discharge its responsibilities in respect of investee companies in accordance with that investment manager's own corporate governance policies and current best practice, such as the UK Stewardship Code and the UN Principles for Responsible Investment.
+The Trustee expects that each investment manager should discharge its responsibilities in respect of investee companies in accordance with that investment manager's own corporate governance policies and current best practice, such as the UK Stewardship Code and the UN Principles for Responsible Investment.

-The Trustees expect that, where appropriate, each investment manager should take ESG considerations into account when exercising the rights attaching to investments and in taking decisions relating to the selection, retention and realisation of investments.
+The Trustee expects that, where appropriate, each investment manager should take ESG considerations into account when exercising the rights attaching to investments and in taking decisions relating to the selection, retention and realisation of investments.

-The Trustees expect that the investment managers selected to manage the Scheme's assets should invest for the medium to long term and should engage with issuers of debt or equity with a view to improving performance over this time frame.
+The Trustee expects that the investment managers selected to manage the Scheme's assets should invest for the medium to long term and should engage with issuers of debt or equity with a view to improving performance over this time frame.

-The Trustees will review the stewardship policies of the investment managers on an annual basis.
+The Trustee will review the stewardship policies of the investment managers on an annual basis.